 Proper watering is another extremely important part of successful seedling care.
 Seedlings need consistently moist soil.
 They can’t survive long without water, and should never be allowed to dry out completely.

 However, you don’t want the soil to be soggy all the time either.
-Soggy soil promotes pest infestations (like fungus gnats), mold growth, and diseases that can kill your seedlings, like damping off.
+Soggy soil promotes pest infestations, mold growth, and diseases that can kill your seedlings, like damping off.
 Plus, too much water will ultimately kill your seedlings, and you don’t want that.

 - How often to water seedlings indoors – You should check on your flats a few times a day to see how moist the soil is.
 Once the top layer of soil starts to dry out, then it’s time to water them.
 They will need to be watered more often as they grow larger.